Mr-Anyone/llvm-project/llvm/lib/Target/CPEN211/README.md

 # TODO

-- Add a frame pointer support (**R5**), which is probably required by some calling conventions.
+[] Add a frame pointer support (**R5**), which is probably required by some calling conventions.
-- Define a structure calling conventions.
+[] Define a structure calling conventions.
--
+[] Deal with 8 bits variables
+[] Software floating point support
+[] Lowering Shift
+[] Lower not in Selection DAG
+[] Add Pseudo Instruction for NOT

 ## Technical Challenges

-- As of current, there is no way to lower frameIndex.
-Meaning the stack is basically accessible.
 - Subtract requires a libcall which makes a lot of basic instruction hard to lower
 - The CPEN211 memory model is an unconventional one, where one byte is 16 bit.
 - Because one byte is 16 bit, it is hard to lower strings effectively.
 As of current, half of the memory space would not be used as a result!

 ## Calling Conventions Custom (C ABI)

-Here we are going to define the calling convention, mainly inspired from x86:
+Here we are going to define the calling convention:

 **R7** is link register, **R6** is stack pointer, and **R5** is frame pointer.

 Argument register are **R0**, and **R1**.

 Return happens at R0.

+Additional arguments are passed on the stack in reverse order.

 ## Example